Sudaisib/SuperStore-US-Dashboard-/README.md

 10. [📌 License](#-license)

 ---

-Now, you can add this section at the beginning of your README to improve navigation! 🚀
----

 ## 📊 Project Overview
 This project provides an in-depth analysis of **SuperStore US** sales performance using **Microsoft Excel** with **Pivot Tables** and **Interactive Visualizations**.
 The goal is to derive key business insights, identify trends, and recommend strategies for growth and efficiency.